 5.10.4 Grant of leave without pay

-In the total workforce system, a member on Reserve service may be described as a member in Service category 3, 4 or 5.
-A member on Service option C is not a member on Reserve service.
+In the total workforce system, members of the Reserves are described as members in Service Category 3, 4 or 5.
+A member of the Reserves who is rendering service which is not continuous full-time service, is described as a Reserve member on Reserve service.

 Example: Lack of suitable child care facilities at a posting location.

 Example: A member takes 12 weeks' paid maternity leave, then 40 weeks as unpaid maternity leave, not leave without pay.

 5.10.5 Leave without pay to accompany partner on posting

 5.10.5A Leave without pay to attend a court or tribunal proceeding

 Example: Reimbursement of education costs for a child.